lambdamikel/GenEd/README.md

 Today, in 2021, I am able to run this with LispWorks 6.1 on Ubuntu Xenial, using the Motif32 port of CLIM.
-It looks not as great as the original, but is mostly working fine (as long as you don't try to resize the window:
+It doesn't look as great as the original, but is mostly working fine (as long as you don't try to resize the window; apparently, LispWorks CLIM has an issue with satisfying the geometric layout constraints for sub-panes specified in the `:layout` section of the `application-frame`; the ACL CLIM constraint solver works much better):

 ![gened-new1](pics/gened-lw61-1.png)